zeroxkitakitsune/UZeroXBird/README.md

-# UZeroXTwitter
+# UZeroXBird
-A tool to manage twitter accounts by using unofficial API
+A tool to manage bird accounts by using unofficial API